thousandeyes/appd-integration-reference/custom-monitor/readme.md

 ```

 ### Install Dependencies
-Run `install.sh` in the `thousandeyes` folder to configure Python and other dependencies.
+Run `install.sh` in the `thousandeyes` folder to configure Python and some other dependencies.
 ```bash
 ./${MACHINE_AGENT_HOME}/monitors/thousandeyes/install.sh
 ```

-### Set Configuration Info
+### Configure
-Next you'll need to configure your connection info, metrics format, and what ThousandEyes tests you want to pull data from.
-You can edit the `config.json` file or use Environment Variables. **NOTE** - environment variables take precedence over the `config.json` file.
-This means `config.json` can be optional.
+You'll need to configure your connection info, metrics format, and what ThousandEyes tests you want to pull data from.
+You can edit the `config.json` file or use Environment Variables.
+Environment variables take precedence over the `config.json` file (making `config.json` optional).

 #### config.json